UWA-SCIE2204-Marine-Systems/Catch-curve/CatchCurveMarkdown.md

 need for this lab.

-If you are running this on R studio installed directly to your computer you probably just got an error about RCurl not being installed\!
-To fix the error jump to the section below titled - “For those who got an error about RCurl not being installed”
+If you are running this on R studio installed directly to your computer you probably just got an error about readr not being installed\!
+To fix the error jump to the section below titled - “For those who got an error about readr not being installed”

 Going through the exercises below repeat this process: (1) **copy the text**, (2) Click in R script (e.g. Catch curve.R) in the top left